fenghen360/HomBlocks/README.md

 2. java with version above 1.7
 3. python with version above 2.7
 4. circos (optimal)
     1. circos is not easy to install on a linux server without root permissions.
 If you want install to visualize the genes involved in the alignments.
 You can use perl scipts cpanm.pl (```http://xrl.us/cpanm```) to install perl modules.
-Otherwise, my advice is to do this visualization on circoletto webserver http://tools.bat.infspire.org/circoletto/ by input of whole genome sequence and a set of every single gene sequence, respectively.
+Otherwise, my advice is to do this visualization on circoletto webserver http://tools.bat.infspire.org/circoletto/ by input of whole genome sequence and a set of every single gene sequence, respectively. <br/>

 ## Tutorial

 　　HomBlocks is not complex to use.
 What it needs are fasta or gebank files (fasta, fas, fa or gb suffix).
 You must put all these sequences **in a directory**.
-Like these test sequnces which were put in **Xenarthrans/fasta**.
+Like these test sequnces which were put in **Xenarthrans/fasta**.<br/>

-To begin with, you can check the usage of HomBlocks without any parameters.
+To begin with, you can check the usage of HomBlocks without any parameters.<br/>

 ```bash
 # check usage